crashoverride777/swifty-rate/README.md

 override func viewDidAppear(animated: Bool) {
         super.viewDidAppear(animated)

-        // This way it will use the default app launches setting of 25 SwiftyRateAppAlert.check(forAppID: "Enter your app ID", view: view)
+        // To test the alert you can set appLaunchesUntilAlert to something negative e.g -1

-        // This way it will use your own custom app launches setting SwiftyRateAppAlert.check(forAppID: "Enter your app ID", appLaunchesUntilAlert: 5, view: view)
+        // This way it will use the default app launches setting of 20 SwiftyRateAppAlert.request(forAppID: "Enter your app ID", from: self)

-    }
+        // This way it will use your own custom app launches setting SwiftyRateAppAlert.request(forAppID: "Enter your app ID", appLaunchesUntilAlert: 5, from: self) }
 ```